IMCBioinformatics/dada2_16S_workflow/README.md

 ```

 2.3 fastree_mafft environment

-This environment is needed to make a phylogenetic tree a fasta file of ASVs.
+To create an environment for generating a phylogenetic tree and a fasta file of ASVs:

 ```bash
 conda create -n fastree_mafft